 My first love in Guatemala was onions.
 As a tourist to Xela in my first days in the country, I walked up above Zunil to the hot springs Fuentes Georginas.
 En route, I passed the most beautiful and intensively-worked farm fields I had ever seen.
 A world of activity unfolded before my eyes.
 Men cultivated corn, potatoes, and tomatoes with large hoes (azadones).
 Women and children cleared weeds from the vegetables with long sticks.
 Entire families moved in unison.
 Some gathered young onion shoots into bundles.
 Meanwhile, others planted the newborn shoots.
 Some prepared the fertile volcanic soil for planting.
 Still others harvested, washed, and arranged the opulent produce for presentation in the public market.
 I recalled Bernal Díaz`s words as he looked down on the Valley of Mexico for the first time in 1519 and spoke of “things never before seen nor seldom ever dreamed of.”

 Coffee groves (cafetales) and the highly-profitable Hass variety of avocado dominate around much of Lake Atitlán.
 Corn, potatoes, and pole beans abound at the higher altitudes.
 Where there is ample sunshine and year-round water, however, the crop of choice is onions.
 Onions are a cash crop requiring intensive labor.
-Onion production is continuous, almost without season.
+Their production is continuous, almost without season.
 Stacked in piles, braided and bunched, onions and their stems are a glorious sight.
-Added to that, onions are often harvested and washed within landscapes of incomparable beauty.
+Added to that, they are often harvested and washed within landscapes and by people of incomparable beauty.

 Dropping from above the canyon wall winding down into Concepción (Quechelá) is like entering Brigadoon.
 Quechelá, in many ways, is a land frozen in time, where social relations and religious beliefs at times predate the Conquest.
 In many towns, the ceremonial kiss of the hand is limited to religious processions and certain activities of the cofradía.
-In other towns this custom no longer exists at all.
+There are other towns where this custom no longer exists at all.
 However, in Concepción, farmers assembling in the morning for work in the fields kiss each others` hands as a sign of respect.
 The owner of a store and her customer kiss hands over the purchase of a Coca-Cola.